syncfusion-content/flutter-docs/Flutter/maps/markers.md

 void updateMarkerChange(Offset position) {
   _markerPosition = _controller.pixelToLatLng(position);

-  /// Removed [MapTileLayer.initialMarkersCount] property and updated
+  /// Removed [MapShapeLayer.initialMarkersCount] property and updated
   /// markers only when the user taps. if (_controller.markersCount > 0) {
     _controller.clearMarkers();